Getting Started with Electrify America

 Direct Current (DC) chargers quickly deliver power to your vehicle’s battery to cut down on charging times and get you back on the road.
 Often used for road trips and on-the-go charging, our DC fast chargers offer the fastest charging speeds available today with Hyper-Fast charging up to 350 kW.

-Electrify America is the largest open DC fast charging network in the United States and expects to have more than 1,800 total charging stations with over 10,000 chargers in the United States and Canada by 2026.
+Electrify America is the largest open DC fast charging network in the United States.

 How does it work?